petejacobs99/home-depot/README.md

 Delete: Removing items from the cart, canceling orders, deleting reviews, deleting account.

-### Features
+## Features

+#### As a guest

+Search for Items: Users can search for specific items using keywords.

 Add to Cart: Users can add items to their cart.

+Checkout: Users can review and proceed to payment for items in their cart.

+#### As a Member

 Add to Wishlist: Users can add items to their wishlist for future purchase.

-Checkout: Users can review and proceed to payment for items in their cart.

 Review and Rate: Users can leave reviews and ratings on items.

-Search for Items: Users can search for specific items using keywords.
+View order history

+### Technologies Used

+Client side was created using React

+Server side was created using Express

+Database is linked to Mongo Atlis

+Application is hosted on Digital Ocean

+### Future Enhancements

+Add a 3rd party API

+Add subitem categories

+Add a chatbot feature

+Adding a buy again feature

-### Contributors
+# Contributors

-Elysea Crawford
+Elysea Crawford</br>
-Mel Blanco
+Mel Blanco</br>
-Mimi Zhou
+Mimi Zhou</br>
-San Lae Lae Cho
+San Lae Lae Cho</br>
-Jillian Guerra
+Jillian Guerra</br>
-Joey Zazzi
+Joey Zazzi</br>
-Laura Cohen
+Laura Cohen</br>
-Peter Jacobs
+Peter Jacobs</br>

 </div>